|

-There are many issues on the minds of US voters these days, but according to national polls, the environment ranks ...um... somewhere above hemp policy and just below humane treatment for shoe bombers.
+There are many issues on the minds of US voters these days, but according to national polls, the environment ranks ...um... just above hemp policy and just below humane treatment for shoe bombers and investment-banking executives.

-People are, of course, justly concerned about top issues such as health care, terrorism, and jobs.
-So, why vote "green" (for candidates who consistently take pro-environment positions) when there are other seemingly more urgent issues to attend to?
-Because the environment actually has a role to play in all of those areas.
+People are, of course, justifiably concerned about top issues such as the stability of the financial system; the economy, jobs, and salary levels; health care; terrorism and military conflicts.
+So, why vote "green"—that is, why vote for candidates who consistently take pro-environment positions—when there are other seemingly more urgent issues to attend to?
+Here's why: Because the environment actually has a direct role to play in most of those areas, and "green" candidates tend to be "good" even on issues where there is no direct eco-connection.
 Below are some examples of how this is so.

 "If you have your health, you have everything"—so goes the old cliché.
 We usually don't think too much about our health until we have a problem.
 Diseases usually creep in on us slowly.
 They're very patient, waiting until our defenses are down far enough for us to be susceptible.

-The health of the environment—the quality of the air we breathe, the purity of the water we drink, the condition of the land we grow our food on—are prime factors in the health of our bodies.
-We can protect the health of ourselves and our families by reducing pollution, by encouraging better farming practices that result in more nutritious agricultural products, and by getting the toxic chemicals out of the products we use every day.
+The health of the environment—the quality of the air we breathe, the purity of the water we drink, the condition of the land on which we grow our food—are prime factors in the health of our bodies.
+We can protect the health of ourselves and our families by reducing pollution, by encouraging better farming practices that result in more nutritious agricultural products, and by getting the toxic chemicals out of our food and out of the household products we use every day.

 Politicians are busy jousting about who has the better plan for improving health care, but they're mostly silent on the most basic health issue—keeping disease-causing pollutants and toxins out of the environment and out of us.